 Memorandum of Understanding (MOU): Early in the development process, the faculty developer will sign an MOU with the College of Continuing Studies, which licenses the intellectual property of the faculty developer to the College of Continuing Studies for a period of three years.

 Online Course Development Schedule: This page outlines the course development process and relevant deadlines.
-Note: Dates provided beyond the current development cycle are offered to assist in planning and are subject to change by CCS.
+Dates provided beyond the current development cycle are offered to assist in planning and are subject to change by CCS.

 The final stage in the course development process is to obtain approval from eTech and the department chair.
 Each course undergoes two separate reviews — one of the course manuscript and one of the Blackboard shell.
 Both versions must be approved by eTech and the department before the course goes live.